What to expect from dynamical modelling of galactic haloes: The causes of the systematic uncertainty

 The results are shown in Fig.~\ref{fig:branch} for isolated MRII haloes.
 We only focus on isolated objects because as we have seen, the trend is harder to see for binaries.
 It is encouraging to see a weak but significant trend for haloes with larger $N_{\rm stream,eff}$ to exhibit smaller scatter.
 Similar trends also exist for stellar tracers in \textsc{apostle} haloes.

 A more obvious trend is revealed in Fig.~\ref{fig:branchvslike}.
-The log likelihood difference, $\Delta \mathrm{ln} L$, reflects the level of systematic biases.\footnote{Or more precisely, it is a measure of the signal to noise of the biases, $2\Delta \ln L=||{b}/{\sigma}||^2$.} From a statistical point of view, it is important to realize that $\Delta \ln L$ is a random variable resulting from fitting one random realization of the underlying model.
+The log likelihood difference, $\Delta \mathrm{ln} L$, reflects the level of systematic uncertainties.\footnote{Or more precisely, it is a measure of the signal to noise of the systematic uncertainties, $2\Delta \ln L=||{b}/{\sigma}||^2$.} From a statistical point of view, it is important to realize that $\Delta \ln L$ is a random variable resulting from fitting one random realization of the underlying model.
 If the data are generated from the model, then according to Wilks' theorem~\citep{Wilks}, the log-likelihood ratio $2\Delta \ln L$ follows a $\chi^2(n)$ distribution with $n$ degrees of freedom, where $n$ is the number of free parameters in the fit.
-In our case, we expect $2\Delta \ln L$ to behave like a $\chi^2(2)$ variable if the tracers follow the steady-state distribution in each halo.
+In our case, we expect $2\Delta \ln L$ to behave like a $\chi^2(2)$ variable if the tracers follow the steady-state distribution in each halo and if there is no violation of spherical symmetry.
 In the presence of phase correlations, the likelihood ratio resulting from the phase-independent particles is still a $\chi^2(2)$ variable, while that of the full sample would behave like a scaled variable $({N}/{N_{\rm eff}})\chi^2(2)$, where $N$ is the sample size and $N_{\rm eff}$ is the number of phase-independent particles.
 In particular, we expect